tlwilliams895/gis-devops/docs/_sources/walkthroughs/eslint-airwaze/index.rst.txt

   - What type of modules does your project use?: None of these
   - Which framework does your project use?: None of these
   - Where does your code run?: Browser
-  - How would you like to define a style for your project?: Use a popular style guide
-  - Which style guide would you like to follow?: Airbnb
   - What format do you want your config file to be in?: JavaScript
-  - Would you like to install them now?: Y

 Similarly to NPM init, ESLint init prompts us and based on our answers creates a file that holds our preferences, and is used when we use ESLint.